yao-creative/yiyaotan-site/content/blog/ee/invariants.md

     Usually if recursive probing sounds like spaghetti it is spaghetti.
 Emphasis on clarity of the responses.
 Good founders aren't technical or non technical binary; however, a more accurate least common denominator good founders know their business well.

-4. **They tend to have flexible and nuanced perspective about their industry and technology, but have clear goals and values, and are able to articulate it clearly.** --> technology keeps changing, one has to maintain flexibility and a constant learner's mindset to keep up; however, at the same time keep on making decisions on strong opinions held loosely.
+4. **Strong teams tend to have flexible and nuanced perspective about their industry and technology, but have clear goals and values, and are able to articulate it clearly.** --> technology keeps changing, one has to maintain flexibility and a constant learner's mindset to keep up; however, at the same time keep on making decisions on strong opinions held loosely.
 (One can also tell by their job/ company description page)

 **In construction**